 (NOTE: The processing fees do not include the fingerprint rolling fee charged by the Live Scan operator; the fingerprint rolling fee must be paid directly to the Live Scan operator.)

-If your agency submits “hard cards” (not Live Scan) for your applicants and your agency elects to pre-pay, please complete and submit the Transmittal Form - Prepaid (Cash), pdf along with your hard cards and payment.
-If your agency has a billing number, please complete and submit the Transmittal Form - Billed, pdf along with your hard cards and DOJ will invoice your agency for the processing fees.
+If your agency elects to pre-pay, please complete and submit the Transmittal Form - Prepaid (Cash) (JUS203), pdf along with your hard cards and payment.
+If your agency has a billing number, please complete and submit the Transmittal Form (Billed) (JUS 204), pdf along with your hard cards and DOJ will invoice your agency for the processing fees.

 For a complete listing of the processing fees associated with criminal background checks, please see: Applicant Fingerprint Clearance Fees, pdf